The Art of Writing

 Pappe’s work is what Foucault would have called an effective history—history written in the service of a denaturalization and destabilization of the status quo.
 Pappe is indefatigable and inspiring, and he makes the enormous amount of research and reportage look easy.

-Recommended for compassion
+Recommended for perspective

 Sinwar wrote this novel while incarcerated in Israeli prisons.
 He wrote in secret, of course, and in the dark; dozens of other inmates collaborated to copy and share passages, hiding them from their captors, so that they worked “like ants to bring it into the light.”